A-damW/SubstratumNode/README.md

 ```
 sudo apt install pkg-config
 ```
-13. Log out and log back in to set Cargo's(rust package manager) bin directory to you shell PATH environment variable permanently.
+13. Log out and log back in to add Cargo's(rust package manager) bin directory to you shell PATH environment variable permanently.
     Or, you can:
     Add Cargo's bin directory to you shell PATH environment variable:
     (NOTE: This only sets the PATH for the current terminal window so run the next step(step 14) in the same terminal window, otherwise it will fail.)